-- focus on the information required to improve the adaptive management of NSW forests - be cost-effective by employing efficient mechanisms to meet program objectives - be adaptable to changes in both research priorities and forest monitoring methods - satisfy the NSW Government's obligations to national and international forest management reporting
+- focus on the information required to improve the adaptive management of NSW forests - be cost-effective by employing efficient mechanisms to meet program objectives - be adaptable to changes in both research priorities and forest monitoring methods - satisfy the NSW Government's obligations to national and international forest management reporting provide the public with transparent, independent, accessible and robust evidence of forest management performance.

-Natural Resources Commission (2019) NSW Forest Monitoring and Improvement Program Strategy - Draft for consultation, prepared for the FMIP Steering Committee.
+7 Natural Resources Commission (2019) NSW Forest Monitoring and Improvement Program Strategy - Draft for consultation, prepared for the FMIP Steering Committee.
+Document No: D19/4626 Page 5